 There's something incredibly uncomfortable when it comes to this section.
 This is probably why people let other's write their bios.
 But as I'm building this site myself and everything contained in it is mine, I have to do this too.

 To any past teachers or others that always told me I wouldn't amount to anything, I'm sorry to disappoint you.
 Okay, not really, and this isn't the nicest thing to say, but if you do stumble upon this, I hope you use it as a lesson to not discount anyone.
 You have the power to influence and guide.
 We all do.
 Use that properly.

-Most importantly, though, I'm lucky enough to be surrounded by wonderful people; my family, friends, and God.
+Most importantly, though, I'm lucky enough to be surrounded by wonderful people; my family, friends, and many that I've met along the way that made wonderful impacts.

 Now for a bit more detail.

 I'm what I consider a "life reboot."

 If you knew me 20 years ago and still know me, you know the person I am today is not the person you knew then.
 Thankfully.

 I could do what many do and blame my past, my childhood, hardship, loss, or a myriad of other things, but the truth is, there is no one to blame for my choices and mistakes but me.
 I know that's not the "popular" thing to say these days, but it's the truth.

 Yes, there were many dark times and those times helped me cross into some very dark places, but each step I took in darkness was a step I chose to take.
 It wasn't forced on me.
 It's important to recognize that.

 But just as each step in the darkness that I took was my choice, so was the choice to exit that darkness.
 It isn't an easy thing to do, but the worth is beyond measure.

 It was with faith, family, friends, love, hope, courage, and a lot of fear that I was able to come out of that darkness and into the light that is now my life.
 And man, life is good.